APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 **NOTE**: Your JCS instance will be ready in about 30 minutes.
 Whilst we are waiting for the JCS instance to be provisioned, we can work on other components such as Developer Cloud Service.

-*You have now completed the provisioning of the JET UI frontend JCS instance.*
+*You have now completed the provisioning of a JCS instance for hosting the JET UI frontend.*